 If you’ve been searching for the ideal Virtual Private Network (VPN), you’ll probably have met Private Internet Access (PIA).
 It’s one of those products that pop up in almost all of the industry’s Top 10s, so most users ...

 Problems can arise with even the best VPNs, and Private Internet Access (PIA) is no exception.
 Sometimes, PIA won’t connect, leaving users without protection.
-But that’s not usually a massive deal.
-By using simple workarounds, anyone ...
+While most PIA connectivity issues can be solved, some VPNs fare better in ...

 The Private Internet Access (PIA) proxy is a nice feature offered only by some VPNs.
 What is more, not only is it included in the price of the VPN, it protects your privacy much better than any “free proxy” you can find on the web. ...